 It is more expensive to prepare them for shipping and the price is based on the box dimensions rather than actual weight.
 We are charged for 50 pounds for our two tray box when it actually weighs about 35 pounds.

 Another shipping consideration is the address.
-The package carriers charge a residential fee per box when a residence is on site (which covers most nurseries).
-Also, shipping charges are not discounted as much as a commercial address (as much as 15-20%).
+The package carriers charge a residential fee per box when a residence is on site (which includes most nurseries).
+Shipping charges are not discounted as much as a commercial address (as much as 15-20%).
 Some of our customers have a shipping address to a local farm store, grain elevator or any other local commercial business, especially if it isn’t convenient to be available for receiving the delivery.